kares/jewelruby/_posts/2016-03-14-activerecord-pooling-alternatives.md

 Another pool implementation provided is `ActiveRecord::Bogacs::FalsePool` which does the expected API, keeps connections in a thread-local but does not do any actual pooling on its own.
-As there's plenty of use-cases where you do not want pooling or would like to employ an underlying pool outside ActiveRecord's scope.
+There's plenty of use-cases where you do not want pooling or would like to employ an underlying pool outside ActiveRecord's scope.

 Under JRuby, using [activerecord-jdbc-adapter][7], the above setup hook and having